Mentorship Primer: Responsible Mentoring in Organizations

 Structure protects both mentor and mentee.

-Step One — Clarify the Nature of the Relationship
+Step One — How to Clarify the Nature of the Mentorship Relationship

 Before offering guidance, pause and clarify what kind of relationship this is.